 There’s a lot to unpack in Walker’s life as a professional football player and beyond those days.
 Clearly the former three-time All-American running back has never been afraid to take risks and dive into new adventures.

-Though Walker will probably test out some new sport when he turns 60, it looks like he’s set financially thanks to some smart investing with the money he made from his professional football career.
+Though Walker will probably test out some new sport when he turns 60, it looks like the 58 year-old former professional football player is set financially thanks to some smart investing with the money he made from his professional football career.